 Childhood trauma can be linked to other hallmark symptoms of BPD: co-dependency and intense attachments.

-Many borderlines express an inability to engage in casual relationships or promiscuous behaviours because of the fierce attachment that they form with their romantic partner.
+Many people with BPD express an inability to engage in casual relationships or promiscuous behaviours because of the fierce attachment that they form with their romantic partner.
 While this attachment may be unstable for some, for many it is unwavering, all-consuming and makes infidelity highly unlikely.

 BPD and Cheating Paranoia

 I want to touch on BPD and cheating paranoia because I think society’s vilification of deviant, hypersexual borderlines masks the possibility that we are victims of infidelity just as much as we are the perpetrators (if not more).

 Fear of abandonment is one of the most common, intense and emotionally-taxing symptoms of BPD.
 When we form dependent romantic attachments, something as small as an unanswered text or unenthusiastic reply can leave us in a state of blind panic.